h-shekhar/h-shekhar.github.io/_pages/about.md

         <b><i>"Life is unpredictable.
 You will never know as to which road can leads you to which destination." ~ Unknown</i></b>
         <br><br>

         I live in New Delhi, India, where I'm an MTech candidate studying Software Engineering at Delhi Technological University.
 In a past life, I worked as a Consultant reviewing, analyzing, evaluating business processes, business systems, and user needs to achieve process and change improvements that enhanced operational efficiencies.
 I completed my Bachelor's Degree with a major in Computer Science.
-My technical areas of interest include <i>Predictive Analytics, Visualization, Machine Learning, Deep Learning, Natural Language Processing, Computer Vision, Software Development, Business Process Reengineering.</i> In this personal blog, you will find collection of my thoughts, notes, codes and resources based on my experience in technology.
+My technical areas of interest include <i>Predictive Analytics, Visualization, Machine Learning, Deep Learning, Natural Language Processing, Software Development, Business Process Reengineering.</i> In this personal blog, you will find collection of my thoughts, notes, codes and resources based on my experience in technology.

       </p>
     </section>